chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 ## Validation

-To validate a successful build, I usually enable the built-in monitoring and quickly deploy the "Hello World" of Kubernetes, a WordPress instance, from the Rancher catalog.
+To validate a successful build, I usually enable Rancher's built-in monitoring and quickly deploy the "Hello World" of Kubernetes, a WordPress instance, from the Rancher catalog.
 Never run a Kubernetes cluster without monitoring or logging!

 ## Troubleshooting